aplosdev/aplos/docs/index.md

 # Aplós {.center #title}

-A sleek, contemporary, and purposefully designed VitePress theme & template.
+A Sleek, Contemporary, and Purposefully Designed Vitepress Theme & Template.\
 It provides a straightforward solution for creating a quick web page, offering essential features for comfortable writing while maintaining a sense of simplicity. {.center #desc}

 <section id="features">
 <br>